SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter17.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 17
-title: Chapter 17 - A Name to the Gaze
+Title: Chapter 17 - A Name to the Gaze
-layout: default
 ---

 ## *The Silk of Fate*